 I opened my art gallery, Kathryn Markel Fine Arts, in 1975.
 Over that time, some things have changed radically but most have not.
 There's still the same "new notebook", newly painted gallery sense of excitement about the new artists, new art by familiar artists, and new brave galleries with new kinds of programming.
 It's been a wonderful life in the art world - and I hope, through this blog, to share with you the visual richness and intellectual thrills the art world has to offer.

 As a dealer I have spent my career trying to make art accessible to the regular person, trying to explain why a painter paints what she does, trying to sell art that is reasonably priced, and trying to present art as a joy rather than an obscure, intellectual language that speaks only to an elite.
-Well before the days of blogs, I wrote advice for the artlorn on a web site at www.theartlady.com.
-The site is filled with information about the contemporary art market.
-This blog will be a continuation and expansion of that web site.
+Well before the days of blogs, I wrote advice for the artlorn on a web site called The Art Lady, which at the time was a hub of information about the contemporary art market.

 Navigating the contemporary art world requires a learning curve just as mastering anything else, be it baseball or opera.
-It takes time and effort, and I hope this blog gives you some of the tools to help you.
+It takes time and effort, and I hope the gallery can give you some of the tools necessary to help.
 We're happy to answer questions the best we can.
-Feel free to email us at firstname.lastname@example.org
+Feel free to email us at email@example.com

 A Resume - Kathryn Markel